sarthakpranesh/Blogfolio/README.md

     weight = 4
 ```

-2. Now run the following commands from your project's root to create necessary directories and content
+2. Now run the following commands from your project's root to create necessary directories and some sample content
 ```bash
 cd content
 mkdir -p blogs/example projects